 This section is for children to complete as part of their basic skills learning.

 There are many ways to help your child with reading at home.
-Have a look at the document below for more details.
+Have a look at the letter below for more details.

 Here is a copy of the reading strategies we use in school.
 These are ways we teach your child how to work out an unknown word.